 High short interest ratio summary

-There are a number of different definitions for what the short interest ratio is.
+There are a number of different definitions for what the short-interest ratio is.
 It could mean the number of shares shorted for an individual stock as compared to the daily volume, the number of shares shorted for an individual stock as compared to the total public float, or the number of shares shorted on the entire NYSE compared to the daily volume of the entire exchange.

-Regardless, most options traders would agree that if a short interest ratio is defined as the number of days to cover, more than 10 days is pretty high.
-Likewise, a short interest as percentage of float above 10% is pretty high and above 20% is extremely high.
+Regardless, most options traders would agree that if a short-interest ratio is defined as the number of days to cover, more than 10 days is pretty high.
+Likewise, short interest as a percentage of float above 10% is pretty high and above 20% is extremely high.

 These high ratios may indicate that a company is in trouble.
 If so, you may want to join the crowd and go short.
 Or if you think there is no good reason for this company to have a high short interest ratio, you may want to go long to take advantage of the coming short squeeze.